24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 citizenM Boston North Station

 Located near TD Garden and the North End, this value-laden hotel is a fantastic choice for sports fans and history buffs.
-Rooms are cozy and chic.
+We dig this hotel’s cozy and chic rooms, offering excellent value in a city whose accommodation scene is normally hefty on the travel budget.

 Godfrey Hotel